master-q/masterq-docs/presentations/20170610_verifast_koedolug/20170610_verifast_koedolug.md

 # How to use VeriFast?

-* Manually write pre/postcondition as comments in C language code
+* Manually write pre/postcondition as comments in C language code.
-* VeriFast statically verifies the assertion
+* VeriFast statically verifies such assertion.
-* You may understand this style of verification as "static design by contract"
+* You may understand this style of verification as "static design by contract".

 ```
 * Design by contract - Wikipedia